Nemuro, Hokkaido: Cuisine

 One local specialty of Nemuro is "escalope".
 This consists of tonkatsu (breaded deep-fried pork cutlets) over butter fried rice with a special demiglace sauce.

-Nemuro is well known by the people of Hokkaido as one of the best places to eat sushi because of the seafood caught there.
-Nemuro's seafood delicacies include their fresh Pacific saury, salmon, king crab, and shrimp.
+Nemuro is well known by the people of Hokkaido for its sushi because of the seafood caught there.
+Nemuro's seafood delicacies include Pacific saury, salmon, king crab, and shrimp.

 Other delicacies in Nemuro include yakitori bento, Holland sanbei (waffle-like snack), soft serve ice cream, and monjayaki.

 Economy

 Nemuro's economy is based on its fishing industry as many types of marine animals are found in the area all year long.
 Dairy processing is also an important part of the local economy.
 Local businesses like restaurants and tourism also plays a significant role in the economy.
-Nemuro boasts the largest catches of saury in all of Japan, which has led to efforts to export saury to Southeast Asia, especially Vietnam.
+Nemuro boasts the largest catches of Pacific saury in all of Japan, which has led to efforts to export saury to Southeast Asia, especially Vietnam.